stshryu/stshryu.github.io/content/_index.md

     Built and maintained serverless Javascript AWS Lambdas and worked with Terraform to streamline a full CI/CD pipeline.
     ''',
     '''
     Worked with NSIS to create an installable launcher that clients could download to install our cloud platform integration to their onsite dentistry platform.
-This included liasing with techs and IT specialists to ensure our installations would work.
+This included liaising with techs and IT specialists to ensure our installations would work.
     ''']

     [[page.history]]